vsklad/vsklad.github.io/readme.md

-            the formula is produced for the specified value originally, with maximal optimization H - hash value, a set of 160 bits for SHA-1 grouped into 5 32-bit words, 256 bits and 8 words for SHA-256 respectively the value is assigned after with UIP and euqivalences optimizations
+            the formula is produced for the specified value originally, with maximal optimization H - hash value, a set of 160 bits for SHA-1 grouped into 5 32-bit words, 256 bits and 8 words for SHA-256 respectively the value is assigned afterwards with recursive UP and euqivalences optimizations

 ## Examples